dappnode/DAppNodeDocs/docs/get-started/installation/custom-hardware/installation/iso.md

 # ISO Installation

-When you want to perform a clean installation by installing the base operating system and DAppNode.
-Installing from an ISO will wipe the machine data and install Debian + DAppNode.
+Installing from the official DAppNode ISO will wipe the existing machine data and replace it with a Debian operating system and DAppNode.

+# ISO Installation on an Intel NUC
+If you are installing DAppNode on an Intel NUC, please ensure you have upgraded your BIOS to the latest version.
+Instructions for downloading and installing these updates can be found on the manufacturers website.

 ## Get the ISO